 Universe in a Box has a modular design and comes with five modules: Our Fascinating Moon, The Earth — Our Home Planet, The Sun — Our Home Star, Our Solar System, and The World of Constellations.

 The box contains a comprehensive activity book describing 40 activities for children aged 4 to 10.
 The activity book includes relevant background information, how-to steps, guidance on further experimentation, and craft templates for use in the classroom.
 The box contains all the materials and models required to do the activities.
 Exceptions are commonly available materials such as clay, scissors or colour pencils.

 If you would like to try some of the Universe in a Box activities yourself, the complete activity book is available free online here.

 Either individual activities or entire modules can be used in a classroom or a playroom, with an ideal instructor to student ratio of 1:20.
-The box has been designed for any instructor, including but not limited to
+The box has been designed to be used by any type of instructor, including but not limited to:

 We are eager to get your comments and remarks!

-Educational Development: Cecilia Scorza and Natalie Fischer (EU-UNAWE Germany/House of Astronomy)
+Cecilia Scorza, Natalie Fischer (EU-UNAWE Germany/House of Astronomy)

 Sara Khalafinejad (UNAWE/Leiden University), Jos van den Broek (Leiden University)

 Jaya Ramchandani (UNAWE/Leiden University)